 There are some cancers that produce HCG so it is possible to have elevated HCG levels when you aren’t pregnant.
 This, along with other underlying conditions (such as PCOS), and some medications, are the most common causes of a “false-positive” on a take home pregnancy test.

 A WILD THING ABOUT HCG

 In addition to being a tool for identifying pregnancy, HCG is sometimes used to treat infertility via intrauterine injection.
-HCG mimics the effects of LH, triggering egg maturation and the dropping of the egg (ovulation).
-It is often used in conjunction with IUI, IVF, or ICSI, and on those with PCOS for this reason.
+HCG mimics the effects of LH (Luteinizing Hormone), triggering egg maturation and the dropping of the egg (ovulation).
+It is often used in conjunction with a IUI (Intrauterine Insemination), IVF (In Vitro Fertilization), or ICSI (Intracytoplasmic Sperm Injection), and on those with PCOS (Polycystic Ovary Syndrome) for this reason.